Shangela: Early career

+Pierce developed the drag persona Shangela in January 2009.
+Pierce later recalled that he adopted the name "Shangela" after a friend spoke with a woman named Shangela while making a telemarketing call.

-Shangela emerged as Pierce's drag persona in January 2009.
-Pierce had choreographed a three-person drag act to "Single Ladies" for a sober charity event in Los Angeles, and when one of the performers cancelled, the other two asked her to fill in.
-The club's promoter was so impressed with Shangela's performance that he offered to book her for the following week.
-In 2010, Shangela was crowned in the first California Entertainer of the Year pageant; the first alternate was Chad Michaels.
+Shangela first performed publicly after Pierce choreographed a three-person drag performance to "Single Ladies" for a sober charity event in Los Angeles.
+When one of the performers withdrew shortly before the event, the remaining performers persuaded Pierce to take the vacant role.
+The performance impressed the club's promoter, who invited Shangela to return the following week.
+Pierce later described the booking as the beginning of his drag career.

+Shangela's drag mother is fellow drag performer Alyssa Edwards.

+In 2010, Shangela won the inaugural California Entertainer of the Year pageant, with Chad Michaels named first alternate.

 RuPaul's Drag Race

 After five months of performing in Los Angeles, Shangela was selected to join the cast for season two of RuPaul's Drag Race, but was eliminated in the first episode.
 She later reauditioned and was invited back for season three, where she made it to the top five (although she placed sixth overall due to the return of Carmen Carrera one episode later).
 She also made cameo appearances in the show's fourth-season premiere and the "Snatch Game" episode of All Stars season two.

 Shangela returned to compete on the third season of RuPaul's Drag Race: All Stars, making her the first queen to compete on three separate seasons of the show.
 She made it to the season's finale and was considered a frontrunner for the crown, but was controversially eliminated after only receiving one vote from Thorgy Thor among the jury of previously eliminated queens.
 She subsequently tied third/fourth place with season-one winner Bebe Zahara Benet.

 Shangela competed in the television special RuPaul's Drag Race Holi-slay Spectacular.
 In June 2019, a panel of judges from New York magazine placed Shangela second on their list of "the most powerful drag queens in America", a ranking of 100 former RuPaul's Drag Race contestants.